Docker Kubernetes Notes · bacchanalian madness

 name: service2

-Pods can die/restart unexpectedly and lose all the data that’s local to them, to solve the problem of persistance kubernetes offers PV/PVCs.
+Pods can die/restart unexpectedly and lose all the data that’s local to them, to solve the problem of persistence kubernetes offers PV/PVCs.
 A PersistentVolume (PV) is a piece of storage in the cluster that has been provisioned by an administrator having a lifecycle independent of the pods using the PV.
 A PersistentVolumeClaim (PVC) is a request for a storage by a user.

 Claims can request specific sizes and access modes and claims bind pod storage to PVs.
 PV size must match or exceed PVC requested size.
 Due to the PV-PVC bind mechanism, it might happen that storage is claimed by the “wrong” requests.
 Storage classes overcome this issue of manually provisioning PV by reversing the order.
 Firstly create a PVC and the storage class provides a fitting PV.